skillrepos/copilot-dd/codespace-labs.md

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

 **NOTES:**
-a.
-Chrome may work better than Firefox for some tasks.
+1. Chrome may work better than Firefox for some tasks.
-b.
-To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+2. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
-c.
-VPNs may interfere with the ability to run the codespace.
+3. VPNs may interfere with the ability to run the codespace.
 It is recommended to not use a VPN if you run into problems.
-d.
-If you use the new free Copilot plan (no signup), some advanced functionality may not be available.
+4. If you use the new free Copilot plan (no signup), some advanced functionality may not be available.
+</br></br></br>

 **Lab 1 - Learning how to create good prompts for Copilot**